Limited launch: MAY batch, 85% claimed

 10. Optimize What Caffeine You Do Use

-Here's the truth most "quit caffeine" articles won't tell you: caffeine itself isn't the problem.
+Here is the part many caffeine-avoidance articles skip: the issue is often not caffeine itself, but the dose, timing, and what you pair it with.
 The problem is how most people use it.
 Too much, too late in the day, with no complementary compounds to smooth out the ride.

-A study published in Nutritional Neuroscience found that 40mg of caffeine combined with 97mg of L-Theanine improved focus during demanding cognitive tasks better than either compound alone.
+A controlled study found that 97 mg of L-theanine combined with 40 mg of caffeine improved task-switching accuracy, alertness, and tiredness during demanding cognitive tasks, better than either compound alone.
 That's roughly half a cup of coffee's worth of caffeine, paired with an amino acid found naturally in tea that promotes calm alertness without sedation.

 The combination works because L-Theanine modulates the jittery, anxious edge that caffeine can produce.
 You get the focus.
 You skip the spike-and-crash cycle.